gavdraper/gavdraper.github.io/_posts/2017-06-03-sql-server-bad-page-process-wait.md

 ![Bad DBCC CheckDb]({{site.url}}/content/images/2017-bad-page-process/dbcc-errors.JPG)

-Looking at that error is suggests it may be possible to repair the database using DBCC CHECKDB (dbNName, REPAIR_ALLOW_DATA_LOSS), doing this will involve an unknown amount of data being lost.
+Looking at that error it suggests it may be possible to repair the database using DBCC CHECKDB (dbNName, REPAIR_ALLOW_DATA_LOSS), doing this will involve an unknown amount of data being lost.
 In my case and I would guess in most cases in this situation the safest thing to do is to restore the most recent backup.
 After resotring  the most recent backup of the database from a couple of hours ago, I ran DBCC CHECKDB and all was good again.

 ![Good DBCC CheckDb]({{site.url}}/content/images/2017-bad-page-process/checkdb.JPG)